 The patients experienced significant improvement in several body muscles, including limbs, hips, elbows and shoulders.
 In the most successful case the patient could move without a crutch, call a halt to their rehabilitation, and take on a full-time job.

-The results are impressive, but doctors say it’s still too early to confirm MSCs as a treatment for muscular dystrophies.
-There are several unknowns to be resolved first:
+The results are impressive, but doctors say it’s still too early to confirm MSCs as a treatment.
+There are several unknowns to be solve first:

 - How long the effects last